 9. Does the requirement apply to the sale of fixed and indexed annuities as well as variable annuities?

 Yes, the requirement applies to all types of annuities.

 1. When does the requirement go into effect?

 Any agent who sells annuities in California must have completed the initial eight hours of training.
 Any newly licensed agent must complete the initial eight hours of training prior to soliciting individual consumers for annuity sales.

 2. How will I know if I am authorized to sell once my training has been completed?

 As long as you have completed the California specific eight-hour CDI approved annuity training course, you are authorized to sell annuity products during the current license term.
-Thereafter, you must complete either an eight or four-hour California specific annuity training course prior to the renewal of your license if you sold any annuity products during that license term.
+Thereafter, you must complete a four-hour California specific annuity training course prior to the renewal of your license if you sold any annuity products during that license term.